NestorLozada/Recursos-Humanos-Vue_3/README.md

 ## In case of not running because of digital envelope routines

-Run this code in the terminal `$env:NODE_OPTIONS = "--openssl-legacy-provider"`
+Run this code in the terminal `$env:NODE_OPTIONS = "--openssl-legacy-provider"` Dont forget that you have to be in the project folder